britram/draft-trammell-quic-spin/draft-ietf-quic-spin-exp.md

 This document describes a one-bit latency spin signal.
-A three-bit latency spin signal, which provides reordering, loss, and edge delay resistance even without cleartext packet numbers in the QUIC header, is described in {{vec}};
+A three-bit latency spin signal, which provides reordering, loss, and edge delay resistance even without cleartext packet numbers in the QUIC header, is described in
-experimentation with this approach is also encouraged.
+{{?QUIC-SPIN=I-D.trammell-quic-spin}}; experimentation with this approach is also encouraged.

 # IANA Considerations